Patek Philippe before 1950

 In the nineteenth century Patek Philippe had already filed many patents.
 However, a pocket watch recently discovered with its certificate and invoice changes the vision that historians could have on the development of the brand.

-In October 1900, an American banker named Stephen S. Palmer came to Geneva to buy three Patek Philippe watches, one of which is the subject of this article.
-It includes the best complications available at that time: minute repeater, months, days of the week, split-seconds chronograph, grande and petite sonnerie and phases of the moon.
+In October 1900, an American banker and benefactor of Princeton University named Stephen S. Palmer came to Geneva to buy three Patek Philippe watches, one of which is narrated below.
+It includes the best complications available at that time : minute repeater, months, days of the week, split-seconds chronograph, grande and petite sonnerie and phases of the moon.

 The story of its design is not known.
 The Palmer monogram filling the entire back of this gold watch leaves no doubt that it meets the requirements of a special order similar to those, better documented but much later, by Packard or Graves.

-Here begins the dream.
 This masterpiece representing a technological breakthrough cannot be unique.
-Until yesterday, Palmer was known as a benefactor of Princeton University but not as a lover of watches.
-Where are the other watches purchased by Palmer?
-What are their features?
-Are similar wonders still sleeping in the chests of the descendants of unindentified wealthy clients?
+Where are the other watches purchased by Palmer ?
+What are their features ?
+Are similar wonders still sleeping in the chests of the descendants of unidentified wealthy clients ?

 In the nineteenth century Patek Philippe had already filed many patents.
 However, a pocket watch recently discovered with its certificate and invoice changes the vision that historians could have on the development of the brand.

-In October 1900, an American banker named Stephen S. Palmer came to Geneva to buy three Patek Philippe watches, one of which is the subject of this article.
-It includes the best complications available at that time: minute repeater, months, days of the week, split-seconds chronograph, grande and petite sonnerie and phases of the moon.
+In October 1900, an American banker and benefactor of Princeton University named Stephen S. Palmer came to Geneva to buy three Patek Philippe watches, one of which is narrated below.
+It includes the best complications available at that time : minute repeater, months, days of the week, split-seconds chronograph, grande and petite sonnerie and phases of the moon.

 The story of its design is not known.
 The Palmer monogram filling the entire back of this gold watch leaves no doubt that it meets the requirements of a special order similar to those, better documented but much later, by Packard or Graves.

-Here begins the dream.
 This masterpiece representing a technological breakthrough cannot be unique.
-Until yesterday, Palmer was known as a benefactor of Princeton University but not as a lover of watches.
-Where are the other watches purchased by Palmer?
-What are their features?
-Are similar wonders still sleeping in the chests of the descendants of unindentified wealthy clients?
+Where are the other watches purchased by Palmer ?
+What are their features ?
+Are similar wonders still sleeping in the chests of the descendants of unidentified wealthy clients ?

 Realized as prototypes or custom, the most advanced watches by Patek Philippe were not published.
 Their characteristics were therefore not known to the public until they were made available as catalog models.
 Retroactively, it appears that Patek Philippe has always been the leader for the complications.